-- 1. Choose either Match All Criteria or Match Any Criteria from the pop-up menu directly under the Advanced tab. - 2.
-By default, the pop-up underneath the Match menu is set to Everything, with an empty text box to the right of the option.
+- 1. Choose either Match All Criteria or Match Any Criteria from the pop-up menu directly under the Advanced tab. - Advanced tab.
+2. By default, the pop-up underneath the Match menu is set to Everything, with an empty text box to the right of the option.
 If you would like to narrow the filter to more precise metadata, click on the pop-up menu and choose one of the advanced options from the list.
-These options range from camera metadata (Camera, Lens, Focal Length, Aperture, Shutter Speed, and ISO), to descriptive metadata (Keyword, Author, Description), to imagespecific information (File Path, File Type, Orientation, Height in Pixels, Width in Pixels). - 3.
-Once you've selected a filter, click on field to the right of the filter and enter (or select) the information upon which you wish to filter.
-Many of the advanced filtering options have pre-populated data taken from indexed metadata in your library, while others let you enter text into the selection field.
+These options range from camera metadata (Camera, Lens, Focal Length, Aperture, Shutter Speed, and ISO), to descriptive metadata (Keyword, Author, Description); to image-specific information (File Path, File Type, Orientation, Height in Pixels, Width in Pixels); to object type (Version, Original, Video).
+One other filter, Time of Day, lets you select images based on the time they were taken; you can choose Morning, Afternoon, Evening, or Night.

+- 3. Once you've selected a filter, click on field to the right of the filter and enter (or select) the information upon which you wish to filter.
+Many of the advanced filtering options have prepopulated data taken from indexed metadata in your library, while others let you enter text into the selection field.
 For example, when choosing the Camera filter you will see a list of cameras that you have used, but when you use the Description filter, you can enter any text you wish to search for in the current view.
-(The Everything filter looks for text in all of the metadata associated with your photos.)
+(The Everything filter looks for text in all of the metadata associated with your photos.) - 4.
+To choose additional filtering options, click on the Add button at the bottom of the Filter pane, and choose another criterion from the pop-up.